 Figure 1: Degradation of PVC

-To prevent this coloration and degradation of PVC, metal carboxylates, for example, are used.
-Metal carboxylates used include zinc (Zn), barium (Ba), calcium (Ca), tin (Sn), lead (Pb), and cadmium (Cd).
-Metal carboxylates react with HCl to form compounds of chlorine and metals (Figure 2).
-This results in the suppression of the generation of free HCl, which accelerates the de-HCl reaction, thereby inhibiting the degradation of PVC.
-Metal carboxylates also react with PVC, reacting with Cl added to the carbon adjacent to the double bond, which is a likely starting point for desorption, thereby inhibiting the formation of conjugated double bonds in PVC (Figure 3).
+To prevent this phenomenon, metal carboxylates with zinc (Zn), barium (Ba), calcium (Ca), tin (Sn), lead (Pb), and cadmium (Cd) are used.
+The reaction between metal carboxylates and free HCl inhibits the degradation of PVC (Figure 2).
+Metal carboxylates can also react with labile allylic chlorine on PVC, which is likely a starting point of the polymer degradation and thereby inhibit the formation of conjugated double bonds in PVC (Figure 3).

 Figure 2.
 Metal carboxylate [Me(OOCR)2] capturing hydrochloric acid